 Are loans for people on benefits regulated?

-Yes, reputable lenders in the UK must be authorised by the Financial Conduct Authority (FCA), ensuring they follow strict rules to protect borrowers.
+Yes, reputable lenders in the UK must be authorised by the Financial Conduct Authority.
+This means they have to follow strict rules that are designed to protect you and make sure lending is carried out responsibly.